JennaSys/pymui/README.md

-# React/Material UI demo app created using Python
+# React/Material-UI demo app created using Python

 This is a simple demo app that I used for learning purposes:
 1. To play around with the Transcrypt Python-to-JavaScript transpiler